rainlab/googleanalytics-plugin/readme.md

 1. *Paste the Account ID from the clipboard* in to the field **Analytics View/Profile ID number**.

-1. Enter the name of the Google Developers Project in the **Google API project name** field.
+1. Enter the name of the Google Developers Project in the **Google API project name** field, eg: `OctoberCMS Analytics`.

 1. Enter the Service Account ID (ending with `.apps.googleusercontent.com`) in the **Google API Client ID** field.
-This should be sourced from the **Service Account section** open in the other tab.
+This should be sourced from the **Permissions tab** open in the other browser tab.

 1. Enter the email address (ending with `@developer.gserviceaccount.com`) in the **Email address** field.